Financial Awards & Aid

 Applicants are encouraged to submit completed applications by December 1 to have the greatest opportunity for financial aid awards.
-Applications received after December 1 and no later than March 1 will be considered for fall admission and financial awards as they are available.
+Applications received after December 1 will be considered for fall admission and financial awards as they are available.
 We are continuing to accept applications.
 Completed applications received by December 1 will be considered for all financial awards including:

 Graduate School Honor Fellowships

 These highly competitive awards are in addition to a Vanderbilt University School of Nursing (VUSN) fellowship or VUSN tuition scholarship and are for a period of five years:

 - Harold Stirling Vanderbilt Graduate Scholarships: $6,000